selwynpolit/d9book/index.md

 - [Taxonomy](book/taxonomy.md)

 ----
-If you are inspired, please be a part of this project by contributing your own brilliance and add your name on the attribution page.
+If you are inspired, please be a part of this project by contributing your own brilliance (imposters welcomed!) and add your name on the [attribution page.](book/attribution.html)

 ---

 ### I'm working on writing more about: